econ-ark/Life-Cycle-Prime-Time/docs/solution_appendix.md

 2. For each $\aNrm$ in that grid, evaluate the left-hand side of the FOC above.
 If it is less than or equal to zero, then $\varsigma = 1$ for that gridpoint.
 Otherwise, continue.

-3. Solve the FOC for $\varsigma$ using a standard numeric rootfinder (e.g.\ Brent's method), bounded above by 1 and below by the Samuelson risky asset share.
+3. Solve the FOC for $\varsigma$ using a standard numeric rootfinder (e.g., Brent's method), bounded above by 1 and below by the Samuelson risky asset share.

 @Samuelson1969 characterized the optimal risky asset share in the absence of labor income risk, which is also the lower limit of the risky asset share as $\aNrm$ becomes arbitrarily large (and thus labor income risk becomes increasingly irrelevant).
 This value can thus be used both to bound the search for an interior solution to the FOC, and in the extrapolation of the risky share policy function above the top gridpoint.
 Specifically, we construct the policy function as a linear interpolant over the $(\aNrm, \varsigma)$ gridpoints with an exponential decay extrapolation to the Samuelson limit above the top gridpoint.